restqa/.github/.github/ISSUE_TEMPLATE/01_feature_request.md

 ### 🕵️‍♀️ How to reproduce the current behavior?

->  (to delete) How can we can reprodue the current behavion
+>  (to delete) How can we can reproduce the current behavior

 ###   🤞 What is the expected behavior?